peymanHashemi/Object-Detection-with-Feature-Extraction/README.md

 (Note: No implementation is required for this step.)

 ## Dataset and Guideline Overview
-The dataset provided contains approximately 200 images from the popular game Counter-Strike, labeled in the YOLO format.
+The dataset provided contains approximately 200 images from the popular game Counter-Strike ([Counter-Strike Dataset](https://www.kaggle.com/datasets/lstmkirigaya/cstrike-detection)), labeled in the YOLO format.
 The dataset and the necessary scripts for reading and preparing the data are included.

 The project follows a two-stage object detection framework, one of the earliest and most effective approaches.
 The steps are as follows: